ipfs/js-ipfs-repo/README.md

 When there is a new repo migration and the version of repo is increased, don't forget to propagate the changes into the test repo (`test/test-repo`).

+**For tools that run mainly in the browser environment, be aware that disabling automatic migrations leaves the user with no way to run the migrations because there is no CLI in the browser.
+In such a case, you should provide a way to trigger migrations manually.**

 ## Contribute

 There are some ways you can make this module better: